Should I Take Photos of the Scene of an Accident?

 Yes, if possible, you should take photos of a scene of an accident.
-Taking pictures will help your car accident lawyer build the strongest possible case on your behalf.
 Besides the vehicles themselves, you should also take pictures of the road conditions and the surrounding area.
+Taking pictures will help your car accident lawyer build the most robust possible case on your behalf.

 Essential tips for taking photos of your accident

 The quality of your photographs is just as important as the quantity.
-Here are important tips with that in mind:
+Here are essential tips with that in mind:

-- Use a digital device instead of a film camera: A smartphone or digital single-lens reflex (DSLR) camera is ideal for this purpose.
+- Use a digital device instead of a film camera: A smartphone or digital single-lens reflex (DSLR) camera is ideal.

 - Use the time and date stamp whenever possible: Documenting the date and time of the photos will safeguard you from a potential challenge by the opposing side.

-- Take pictures from multiple angles: It’s amazing how a simple change in perspective can reveal details of an accident that would otherwise go undocumented.
+- Take pictures from multiple angles: It’s incredible how a simple change in perspective can reveal details of an accident that would otherwise go undocumented.

 - Photograph all the vehicles involved in the accident: Including any damage they sustained.